How We Use Git at Microsoft

 Git Repository Structure

-The majority of our code is in one Git repository hosted by VSTS.
+The majority of our code is in one Git repository hosted by Azure DevOps.
 That repository contains about 8GB worth of history on a fresh clone.
 We follow a single-trunk model; more on our branch structure later.

 Code is broken up into components, which each live in their own root-level folder.
 Really large components, especially some of the older components, may be made up of multiple subcomponents.
 Those subcomponents get separate sub-folders within the parent component.